PDM meeting will discuss inviting PPP, ANP after Eid

 Party sources said the three leaders held detailed consultations on important points to send the government home as well as the future strategies of the PDM.
 It was also decided that the PDM’s anti-government movement will immediately be started after Eid-ul-Fitr, the sources said.

-It was further decided that Shahbaz Sharif will hold meetings with the leaders of the parties, which were part of the PDM.
-Shahbaz Sharif will play a central role in the upcoming PDM’s movement, the sources said, adding the three leaders agreed to go to court against the FIA's barring Shahbaz Sharif from going abroad.
+It was further decided that Shehbaz Sharif will hold meetings with the leaders of the parties, which were part of the PDM.
+Shehbaz Sharif will play a central role in the upcoming PDM’s movement, the sources said, adding the three leaders agreed to go to court against the FIA’s barring Shehbaz Sharif from going abroad.

 After Eid-ul-Fitr, the PDM’s steering committee’s meeting will be held and will discuss invations to the ANP and PPP.
 The three leaders agreed that if the issues were resolved, the PPP and ANP would rejoin the PDM after Eid.

 Talking to The News, PML-N Punjab Spokesperson, Azma Bukhari, has said the telephonic conversation between the three leaders was not a new thing.
-Over a question that instead of Maryam Nawaz, now Shahbaz Sharif will play a dominant role in the PDM, Azma said that Shahbaz Sharif was the PMLN President and it was a natural thing that he will be in the limelight.
-She said Maryam Nawaz will continue to play her role in the PDM and will assist the party President Shahbaz Sharif in all issues.
+Over a question that instead of Maryam Nawaz, now Shehbaz Sharif will play a dominant role in the PDM, Azma said that Shehbaz Sharif was the PMLN President and it was a natural thing that he will be in the limelight.
+She said Maryam Nawaz will continue to play her role in the PDM and will assist the party President Shehbaz Sharif in all issues.

-Replying to a question that the PDM is going to offer PPP and ANP to rejoin the movement, she said Maulana Fazlur Rehman is the President of PDM and he was already in touch with the PPP and ANP over the issue.
-She said a week back, a delegation of PPP had already met the Maulana at his residence.
-Azma said reopening of a 20 years old closed case against Shahbaz Sharif was nothing but politics of revenge of the present government.
-“NAB closed a 20 years old inquiry against Chaudhry brothers,” she said, adding but it was reopening an already decided case against Shahbaz Sharif on the instructions of Prime Minister Imran Khan.
+Azma said reopening of a 20 years old closed case against Shehbaz Sharif was nothing but politics of revenge of the present government.
+“NAB closed a 20 years old inquiry against Chaudhry brothers,” she said, adding but it was reopening an already decided case against Shehbaz Sharif on the instructions of Prime Minister Imran Khan.

 Azma said that Imran Khan’s future will not be different from Musharraf.
 Chaudhry brothers had left Musharraf alone in difficult times, Azma said and added that we will do the same with Prime Minister Imran Khan and he will have to face the wrath of the people.